xpire/xpire/README.md

 # Hi, my name is Justin Or
 - see my [website](https://justinor.dev)
-- I've graduated from UNSW with a degreen in Computer Science and Mathematics
+- I've graduated from UNSW with a degree in Computer Science and Mathematics
 - I majored in Statistics, AI and Security!
 - I worked at Optiver as a backend engineer
 - I'm now working at Canva as a backend engineer